 Distract with Bold Accents

-Your ugly sofa should be looking much better with the help of pretty fabrics.
+Your ugly couch should be looking much better with the help of pretty fabrics.
 Add a few bold accents around the sofa, so that what lurks beneath those pretty fabrics fades even more into the background.

 Position a coffee table in front of the sofa and add several large coffee table books with attractive covers.
 Include a floral centerpiece to inject a bold splash of color that is certain to draw the eye away from the sofa.

 Place an accent chair on the diagonal on either side of the sofa.
-Choose a chair with a bold color, upholstery pattern or dynamic shape that complements the surrounding decor while taking the focus off of the couch.
+Choose a chair with a bold color, upholstery pattern or dynamic shape that complements the surrounding decor while taking the focus off of the ugly couch.

 Accenting a Floating Sofa

 If your sofa is floating, meaning it sits in the middle of the room positioned toward a focal point, place a sofa table behind it.
 Add a couple of tall, stylish table lamps near each end of the table with decorative knickknacks in between.
-Place a few ottomans or large woven baskets underneath to disguise the ugly sofa on the other side.
+Place a few ottomans or large woven baskets underneath to disguise the ugly couch on the other side.